UW-Madison-DSI/Open-Source-Exploration/README.md

 #### <img width="20" src="./images/logos/python-logo.svg" style="float:left; margin-right:10px" /> Python

-The following Python scripts are provided in the directory 'src/github/python' to download and store data from GitHub in the database.
+The following [Python scripts](./src/github/python) are provided to download and store data from GitHub in the database.

 | File | Description |
 | --- | --- |